lachrist/otiluke/README.md

 * `[--secure]`
   Tells if the `antena` passed to the virus module should perform secure communication.
 * `...`
-  Additional arguments will be passed as `options` to the virus module.
+  Additional arguments will be passed as `options` properties to the virus module.
 * `--`:
   The double dash separates Otiluke-related arguments from the target node command.